ngl567/ngl567.github.io/_pages/includes/pub.md

 _Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 2020_

   - This work is the first attempt to integrate logic rules with paths for KG embedding, endowing our model with both the explainability from semantic level and the generalization from data level.
-  - Our work are promoted by several media and forums, such as [开放知识图谱](https://mp.weixin.qq.com/s/tsXKwgbd2Z0XZcZZD2wcwQ)、[雷锋网](https://www.leiphone.com/news/201912/5yfuCAlZlbFDypnH.html)、[SAAI](https://zhuanlan.zhihu.com/p/137519588)、[MLNLP](https://www.bilibili.com/video/BV1zV4y1V7j4/).
+  - Our work is promoted by several media and forums, such as [开放知识图谱](https://mp.weixin.qq.com/s/tsXKwgbd2Z0XZcZZD2wcwQ)、[雷锋网](https://www.leiphone.com/news/201912/5yfuCAlZlbFDypnH.html)、[SAAI](https://zhuanlan.zhihu.com/p/137519588)、[MLNLP](https://www.bilibili.com/video/BV1zV4y1V7j4/).
 Particularly, our research was recognized as one of the representative studies in the field of neuro-symbolic knowledge graph reasoning at the China Conference on Knowledge Graph and Semantic Computing ([CCKS 2021](https://event-cdn.baai.ac.cn/live/20211228-01/Session4.mp4)).

 📃[**Paper**](https://ojs.aaai.org//index.php/AAAI/article/view/5687)     💾[**Code**](https://github.com/ngl567/RPJE) ![img](https://img.shields.io/github/stars/ngl567/RPJE?style=social) <strong><span class='show_paper_citations' data='ibL7gEcAAAAJ:IjCSPb-OGe4C'></span></strong>
 </div>